yeojz/react-form-addons/README.md

 ## About

 `react-form-addons` provides a set of methods and components for composing forms in React.
-Conceptually it adopts on the style of `decorators` or `higher-order components`, allowing you to keep your actual declaration of forms as Functional Components.
+Conceptually it adopts the style of `decorators` / `higher-order components`, allowing you to keep your actual declaration of forms as Functional Components.

 ## Motivation

-During the course of my work which involves building an internal admin panel and Content Management System, the amount of forms that the team have to build was not small.
-Every single form had it's own set of rules and side-effects, which may or may not be interconnected or nested.
-As such, there was a need to ensure a standard interface for forms since they may be reused across the modules and we would like it to drop-in without more work.
-However, existing solutions didn't quite fit in, leading me to this project.
+During the course of my work which involves building an internal admin panel, the amount of forms that have to be built is not small.
+Every single form has it's own set of rules and side-effects, which may be nested or have a dependency in other form.

-This project is both an exploration and learning on form handling as well as on better component functionality splitting.
+This project is an exploration of possible ways of splitting responsibility during a form lifecycle to make it more maintainable.

 ## Links